Keith Sintay

-Biography

-Keith Sintay was born on February 22 in Southfield, Michigan, and currently lives in the Los Angeles area.
+Early life

+Keith Sintay was born on February 22 in Southfield, Michigan.
+He was inspired to become and animator after seeing The Rescuers in 1977.
+He grew up in Livonia, Michigan, where he attended Bentley High School and Churchill High School.
+He was originally going to study business at Central Michigan University, but pivoted to animation while doing artwork on campus.

+Career

-Sintay was inspired to become and animator after seeing The Rescuers in 1977.
-He grew up in Michigan, where he attended art school and practiced his drawing.
-He was accepted into the Disney internship program and was hired shortly after to work on Pocahontas.
-Sintay has worked on the films Hunchback of Notre Dame, Mulan, and Tarzan at Disney Feature, and Spirit, Sinbad and Sharktale at DreamWorks.
-At Sony Pictures Imageworks, Keith was Sr. Animator on Open Season, Monster House, Beowulf and I am Legend.
-Currently, he is working at Digital Domain on Transformers 2.
+Sintay was accepted into the Disney internship program and was hired shortly after to work on Pocahontas.
+Sintay has worked on the films Hunchback of Notre Dame, Mulan, and Tarzan at Disney Feature, and Spirit, Sinbad and Shark Tale at DreamWorks.
+At Sony Pictures Imageworks, he was Sr. Animator on Open Season, Monster House, Beowulf and I am Legend.
+He worked at Digital Domain on Transformers: Revenge of the Fallen and Tron:Legacy.
+He now works as a senior character animator for Industrial Light and Magic, working on Star Wars projects.

 In addition to his work as an animator, Sintay is a contributing artist and illustrator for several books by author Mark Simon.
 Included in these are Facial Expressions and Storyboards, Motion in Art.

+Personal life

+Sintay currently lives in the Los Angeles area.
+He lives with his wife Connie and their five rescued dogs.
+He also owns a collection of Star Wars memorabilia- complete with a life size R2-D2 and C-3PO, and a wall of Darth Vader helmets.